hamza-coding-usthb/hamtech_website/README.md

 -   **Skills Overview**: A visual representation of my technical skills and tech stack.
 -   **Direct Contact & Resume**: Easy access to my resume and contact information.

+-   **Sitemap**: Includes an XML sitemap for better search engine optimization.
 ## 🛠️ Tech Stack

 This website was built using fundamental web technologies: